paritytech/xcm-docs/src/journey/origins.md

 }
 ```

-In the XCMV, the origin field of the XcmContext expresses the `MultiLocation` with whose authority the current programme is running.
+In the XCVM, the origin field of the XcmContext indicates which `MultiLocation`'s privilege level that the current programme is using to execute.
 The origin is important for enforcing restrictions and ensuring appropriate execution of the instructions.

-There are multiple instructions in Xcm that can alter the XcmContext origin field:
+There are multiple instructions in XCM that can alter the XcmContext origin field:

 - `ClearOrigin`
 - `DescendOrigin`